 - Yes.
 Rowers’ fees do not cover the full costs of running WJ Crew.
 We attempt to make up the uncovered portion through fundraising events that include such things as a raffle, a plant sale, and restaurant nights at local eateries.
 These efforts can only succeed through the enthusiastic participation of both rowers and their families.

 - What else do families have to do?

-- Crew is a time-consuming sport, and not only for the rowers.
+- Crew is a time-consuming (but rewarding!) sport, and not only for the rowers.
 As a club sport, we depend on parents and guardians as partners.
-We depend on each other to not just help with fundraising, but to provide weekend transportation; provide food and beverages at regattas; hot pasta dinners the night before regattas; and assist and the regattas.
+We depend on each other to not just help with fundraising, but to provide weekend transportation; provide food and beverages at regattas; hot pasta dinners the night before regattas; and assist at the regattas.
 Yes, it’s a lot of work.
 We also have fun, make friends, and always know that we’re helping our kids and their team.

 - Are you part of the Combined Federal Campaign?

 - If you’re looking for an easy way to help the team, yes, WJ Crew is a Combined Federal Campaign organization: CFC 51167.